Energy-Saving-Trust/Design-System/guidelines/colour.md

 ## How we use colour to enhance usability

-1. **We use colour intentionally.** Our default is to use neutral colours for web components and patterns.
+1. **We use colour intentionally.** We use neutral colours for web components and patterns.
 Occassionally we use our core colours (and their varying shades).
-This is because UI components and patterns need to work with a wide array of supporting colours, photography, and illustrations we use to communicate.
-Keeping to a limited palette ensures these designs will be effective in all these varying contexts.
+This is because UI components and patterns need to work with a wide array of supporting colours, photography, and illustrations.
+Keeping to a limited palette ensures these designs will be effective in varying contexts.

 2. **We never use colours in isolation to convey meaning.** As part of our commitment to accessibility, we never create a design that relies solely on colour to communicate essential information.
-This means for graphs, diagrams, and notices, we always include text and iconography to accompany to indicate states like danger, success, or warning.
+This means for graphs, diagrams, and notices, we always include text or iconography to indicate states (e.g. success, danger, caution).

-4. **We use colour consistently** We ensure that we use colour consistently across our products (a user can expect a back button to look and feel a certain way).
-This does not mean that all products look exactly the same.
-It does mean that if we have a 'cancel' button, users can expect it to look the same regardless of which product they use.
+4. **We use colour consistently** We ensure that we use colour consistently across our products.
+If we use the colour 'red' to indicate a warning in one product we do not use 'yellow' in another product.

 ## Colour palette for digital products